psg-titech/emfrp_samples/FaceUphill/README.md

 # FaceUphill
-Controlls Zumo32U4 to face uphill
+Controls Zumo32U4 to face uphill
 (adapted from FaceUphill demo for Zumo32U4)

 ## To build & run